NCJo/CF_web_scraping/README.md

 ### Prerequisites

-This code requires several libraries including: BeautifulSoup, Selenium, and cfscrape.
+This code uses Python 3 to run and requires several libraries including: BeautifulSoup, Selenium, and cfscrape.

 ### How to use